achaljhawar/Tyniurl/README.md

 <h3 align="center">A hassle free URL shortner.</h3>

 This is a simple responsive URL shortner that I made for Halolegion inductions.
 You can use it and make it yours by changing things and colors to your style and liking!
 I made it with a lot of hard work, love and of course with code :) I'm not a professional coder, but i tried my best to make it look cool and yet still keep it simple.
 While working with JS i got many errors, but thanks to Youtube Tutorials for helping me fix them.
-Also thanks to Utkarsh for some hosting support :D.And Ashutosh for opening my eyes about stackoverflow.And pls view the properly indented code at https://repl.it/@AchalJhawar/Tyni
+Also thanks to <a href="htttps://utkarsh.co">Utkarsh</a> for some hosting support :D. And pls view the properly indented code at https://repl.it/@AchalJhawar/Tyni

 Mistakes are proof that we are trying!